Meet Our Staff

 Allison’s North Carolina Press Association awards for her work at Lumina News include first and second place honors in feature photography (2008 and 2009) and first place for a photo page (2005).

 Cissy joined Wrightsville Beach Magazine and Lumina News in May 2005.
+She has been a graphic designer for over 30 years.
 Although her childhood was spent roaming the U.S. from military base to military base, her family has deep roots in Wrightsville Beach and Wilmington, where she is happy to finally have put down roots of her own.